learlab/itell-strapi-demo/README.md

 cd apps/app-1
 ```

 Create a new file `.env` in the volume folder.
-Fill in the necessary environment variables.
-Contact a team member for the values.
+Fill in the necessary environment variables, see [instructions](./vercel.md)

 > [!IMPORTANT]
 > Replace the `DATABASE_URL` value in `.env` with the URL of your postgres database.